 Michael Beran presented an invited address for the McCahan Colloquium Series at Furman University in November.
 He talked about prospective cognitive processes in nonhuman primates.
 In addition to meeting and talking with many outstanding students and faculty, he had the chance to see the boyhood home of John B. Watson, who graduated from Furman University.

-Victoria Kelly presenting at PURC.
+Victoria Kelly also presented at PURC.

 Audrey Parrish's dissertation research on illusions in monkeys was featured in APA's PeePs (Particularly Exciting Experiments in Psychology).
 Click here to read it.